 The International English Language Testing System (IELTS) is developed by the world’s leading language assessment experts and marked as the world’s most popular English language proficiency test required for global migration.
 It is needed to test your English skills in order to get study placement and job in abroad.
-Sign up today for FREE IELTS preparation course from Dr. Roma BDS.
+Sign up today for FREE IELTS preparation course from Dr. Roma BDS for IELTS Exam.

 Listening Test Format